capitaoananas/BRUV-mini/README.md

 # BRUV-mini
-A tiny whoop build with a custom frame made for highway
+A tiny whoop build with a custom frame made for highway!

+It has a wheelbase of 75mm

 Some photos of the drone rn